CHOICES 2: INNOVATIVE COMMUNITY SERVICES

-Supported Employment services are ongoing supports that enable individuals, for whom competitive employment at or above the minimum wage is unlikely absent the provision of supports, and who, because of their disabilities, need supports, to perform in a regular work setting.
+Supported Employment services are ongoing supports that enable individuals for whom competitive employment at or above the minimum wage is unlikely absent the provision of supports, and who, because of their disabilities, need supports to perform in a regular work setting.
 The scope and intensity of Supported Employment supports may change over time, based on the needs of the individual.
 Supported Employment services are conducted in a variety of settings, particularly work sites where individuals without disabilities are employed.

+Prevocational Services prepare an individual for paid or unpaid employment.
+These services are for the individual not expected to be able to join the general work force within one year as documented in the Individual Service Plan.
 Prevocational Services occur in facility-based settings or at community sites outside the facility for small groups of individuals, called mobile crews, who travel from the facility to these community sites.
 Mobile crews receive Prevocational Services by performing tasks, such as cleaning or landscaping, at community sites other than the individual’s home or family home or any residential setting.

 Community Access Services are designed to assist the individual in acquiring, retaining, or improving self-help, socialization, and adaptive skills required for active community participation and independent functioning outside the individual’s home or family home.
-These services are interventions in the areas of social, emotional, physical, and intellectual development and may include training in the areas of daily living skills (including leisure/recreation skills); communication training; mobility training; programming to reduce inappropriate and/or maladaptive behaviors; and training in the use of common community resources.
+These services are interventions in the areas of social, emotional, physical, and intellectual development and may include training in the areas of daily living skills (including leisure/recreation skills), communication training, mobility training, programming to reduce inappropriate and/or maladaptive behaviors, and training in the use of common community resources.

 Community Residential Alternative (CRA) services are targeted for Individuals who require intense levels of support.
 These services are a range of interventions with a particular focus on training and support in one or more of the following areas: eating and drinking, toileting, personal grooming and health care, dressing, communication, interpersonal relationships, mobility, home management, and use of leisure time.
-CRA Services are individually planned and tailored to meet the specific needs of the Individual and to accommodate fluctuations in his or her needs for various services.
+CRA services are individually planned and tailored to meet the specific needs of the Individual and to accommodate fluctuations in his or her needs for various services.

-The Family Support program is designed to assist families who have a family member with a developmental disability.
+- The Family Support program is designed to assist families who have a family member with a developmental disability.
 The program provides supports through a variety of goods and services aimed at maintaining the family unit.
 The program aims to help improve the quality of the supports for families while helping to lower the cost of obtaining the services.
 Goods and services include, but are not limited to, respite care, community access, supported employment services, specialized equipment, and medical services.
 Brochure – Family Supports

 We are an Olmstead implementation site for the state of Georgia.
 These innovative and interactive services are wrapped around the strengths, abilities, and needs of each customer, providing an environment for personal enrichment and growth.
-Individuals served in

-CHOICES 2 will experience:
+Individuals served in CHOICES 2 experience:

 Individuals served by CHOICES 2 have the following rights:

-- Choice: The right to make choices according to a person’s personal preference is an important part of the Day service’s with out walls person-centered approach.
+Choice: The right to make choices according to a person’s personal preference is an important part of the day services With Out Walls person-centered approach.